luke-moehlenbrock/filter-remap-processor/README.md

 ## Sending Traces to Arize

-This collector can be configured to send traces to [Arize AI](https://arize.com/) for AI/ML observability.
-Arize provides powerful tools for monitoring and debugging LLM applications, including the OpenInference specification for tracing.
+This collector can be configured to send traces to [Arize AI](https://arize.com/) for AI observability.
+Arize provides powerful tools for developing, monitoring, and debugging LLM applications, including the OpenInference semantic conventions for GenAI tracing.

 ### Setting Up Environment Variables